Indian martial arts: Others

-Weapons & Arts
+Weapons and arts

 A wide array of weapons are used in the Indian subcontinent, some of which are not found anywhere else.
 According to P.C.
 Chakravati in The Art of War in Ancient India, armies used standard weapons such as wooden or metal-tipped spears, swords, thatched bamboo, wooden or metal shields, axes, short and longbows in warfare as early as the 4th century BC.
 Military accounts of the Gupta Empire (c.
 240–480) and the later Agni Purana identify over 130 different weapons.

 The Agni Purana divides weapons into thrown and unthrown classes.
 The thrown (mukta) class includes twelve weapons altogether which come under four categories, viz.